 Macbeth, the Thane of Glamis, receives a prophecy from a trio of witches that one day he will become King of Scotland.
 Consumed by ambition and spurred to action by his wife, Macbeth murders his king and takes the throne for himself.

-The story is set in 1947, following a long-retired Holmes living in a Sussex village with his housekeeper and rising detective son.
-But then he finds himself haunted by an unsolved 30-year old case.
+The story is set in 1947, following a long-retired Holmes living in a Sussex village with his housekeeper and her young son.
+But then he finds himself haunted by 30-year old case.
 Holmes memory isn't what it used to be, so he only remembers fragments of the case: a confrontation with an angry husband, a secret bond with his beautiful but unstable wife.
 Written by

 Was this review helpful to you?